 Suffering in this life is inevitable, but Christians have a special advantage.
 Inspired by the life of Jesus Christ, we can use our suffering as a tool to help ourselves and others grow closer to God.
-Now streaming on Pure Flix.com, the Christian movie “New Life” elegantly demonstrates this beauty in suffering and how to remain faithful to God in the hardest times.
+Now streaming on Pure Flix, the Christian movie “New Life” elegantly demonstrates the beauty in suffering and how to remain faithful to God in the hardest times.

-Starring Erin Bethea (“Fireproof,” “Altar Egos”) and Jonathan Patrick Moore (“Christian Mingle”), “New Life” follows the romance of Ben and Ava.
+Starring Erin Bethea (“Fireproof,” “Sunrise in Heaven”) and Jonathan Patrick Moore (“Christian Mingle”), “New Life” follows the romance of Ben and Ava.
 The couple is forced to adjust their expectations for their once-perfect life after one of them becomes seriously ill.
-Their love for one another and their constant hope in hardship call to mind five Bible verses that encourage us to never give up, even when times are hardest.
+Their love for one another and their constant hope in hardship call to mind five Bible verses about not giving up, even when times are hardest.

 The hardships created by the illness force Ava and Ben to rely on the virtue of patience, trusting that while God’s timing may not be our timing, it is always perfect.

 “Though he may stumble, he will not fall, for the LORD upholds him with His hand.” – Psalm 37:24 (NIV)

 While Ava and Ben struggle with being patient, there are times of suffering that cause them both to break down.
 Ben battles with moments of denial, yet he always musters up the strength to be a rock for Ava when she needs him.